kishikawakatsumi/SourceKitForSafari/README.md

 See also [Chrome extension development tutorial.](https://developer.chrome.com/extensions/getstarted)

+* Open `SourceKit for Safari.app`

+__(Unlike Safari Extension, Chrome Extension communicates with the language server through the host application.
+Therefore, the host application must be running while using the extension.)__

 ## Getting Started

 SourceKit for Safari depends on [SourceKit-LSP](https://github.com/apple/sourcekit-lsp).
 In order to use SourceKit for Safari, you need to install SourceKit-LSP and set the installation location.